Queer Botany

 Technical drawings for dog rose trellis

-Process images for designing and building the interpretive displays
+Process for designing and building the interpretive displays

-The visitor can scan the QR code, to go to the project website with extended text, audio description, and images, Photo by Ryan Powell
+For those not on the guided tour, the visitor can scan the QR code, where they are taken to the project website page.
+There the visitor would find the overarching story, extended text, audio description, and more information.
+Photo by Ryan Powell.

 Diagram of methodology